 What is this word Wofomer all about anyway?
 Here’s how we came up with the name:

 A Wofomer is a work-from-home-er.
 Someone that works from home (or remote) occasionally, frequently or all the time.

 Sometimes this type of worker is referred to as a Remote Worker, a Homeworker, a Teleworker and so on.
 We explore these descriptions in a separate post located here.

 At wofome.com, our mission is three-fold:

-- To give you insights into the practice of working from home, including insights from other Wofomers and leading voices who are involved in the work-from-home segment.
+- To give you insights into the practice of remote working and working from home, including insights from other Wofomers and leading voices who are involved in the remote working segment.

-- Provide you with tips, tricks and ideas for your own work-from-home practice – to make it better.
+- Provide you with tips, tricks and ideas for remote working.

 International Labour Organisation – With the spread of the COVID-19 pandemic in 2020, large portions of the world’s workforce shifted to homeworking, joining hundreds of millions of other workers who had already been working from home for decades… when the 2020 home-based worker numbers are finally tallied, it is expected that they will far surpass the 2019 figures.
 Reference: Working from home: From invisibility to decent work.
 Visit this online item here.

 Global Workplace Analytics – Regular work-at-home has grown 173% since 2005, 11% faster than the rest of the workforce… Our best estimate is that 25-30% of the workforce will be working-from-home multiple days a week by the end of 2021.
 Reference: Kate Lister, President of Global Workplace Analytics.
 Visit this online item here.